spotify/SpotifyLogin/README.md

 After registering, you will receive a client ID and a client secret.

+**Quick Disclaimer:** SpotifyLogin uses the client secret in the source code to simplify token renewal.
+If needed, please make sure you deploy your own security measures.

 ### Set up SpotifyLogin

 Set up SpotifyLogin using any of the methods detailed below (Cocoapods / Carthage / manually).